ricard-ferrero/barretina/diary.md

 First time I put into the window the coordenate lines.
 Experimenting with that and origin.

+At last, I started to create a state machine to the `Barretina::UI::Controller`.
+The idea is to use the controller to catch all the window events and decide the corret behaviour to activate.

 ## 24/09/2025

 ### Upgrading Gem